universal-packages/universal-documentation/docs/tutorials/todo-list/frontend.md

 ### Summary

-We have created a frontend application using React that will display a list of todo items, allow the user to create new todo items, toggle the done state of todo items and delete todo items.
+We have created a frontend application using React that displays a list of todo items, allows the user to create new todo items, toggle the done state of todo items, and delete todo items.
 We have also styled the components using CSS.